 How It Works

-Local Competitions will be hosted by a local CFA Society (held in British Columbia, Alberta, Prairies, Ontario, Québec and Atlantic Canada).
+Local Competitions will be hosted by a local CFA Society [held in British Columbia, Alberta, Prairies (Saskatchewan and Manitoba), Ontario, Québec and Atlantic Canada].

 A faculty advisor acts as the link between the local host Society and the student team.
 The faculty advisor assembles the team and guides them throughout the process.

 Students will have approximately four weeks to work on the case study provided by the host Society.
 Teams then present their analysis and recommendations to a panel of judges.
 The competition is 100% presentation based; which includes: a 10-minute presentation and then 10 additional minutes to respond to questions from the judges.

-In the national round, students will have three hours to work on a new case and then presentations are given live to a judging panel of CFA charterholders.
+In the national round, students will have 23 hours to work on a new ethics case and will then submit a video recording of their presentation.
+Following the judges’ review of each recorded presentation, Q&A will be conducted with each team live in front of the panel of judges.
 Following the presentations and judges deliberation, one team is designated the ultimate CFA Societies Canada Ethics Challenge winner!

 Teams are judged based on their recommended course of action and their ability to identify the violations to the CFA Institute Code of Ethics & Standards of Professional Conduct.